USICG/bitimulate/README.md

 ### Rename .env.bak file

-You have to rename `.env.bak` file to `.env` in bitimulate-backend directory.
+You have to rename `.env.bak` file to `.env` in getobox-backend directory.
 This file contains environment variable for the server.

 ### Uncomment the registerInitialExchangeRate line @ crawler

-Open the [crawler file](https://github.com/velopert/bitimulate/blob/master/bitimulate-backend/src/crawler/index.js#L15) and uncomment following code:
+Open the [crawler file](https://github.com/USICG/getobox/blob/master/getobox-backend/src/crawler/index.js#L15) and uncomment following code:

 ```javascript
   await registerInitialExchangeRate();